pawansharma23/blinkid-ios/Transition guide.md

 - Add new .framework and .bundle package to your project.
 Verify that Framework search path really contains a path to the .framework folder.

 - replace all occurrences of `PPCoordinator`'s method `isScanningUnsupported:` to `isScanningUnsupportedForCameraType:error:`.
-If you use Back facing camera, use `PPCameraTypeBack`, otherwise `PPCameraTypeBack`.
+If you use Back facing camera, use `PPCameraTypeBack`, otherwise `PPCameraTypeFront`.

 - Rename `PPMetadataSettings` properties
     - `successfulScanFrame` rename to `successfulFrame`